-The Association is seeking candidates for President, 1st Vice President, 2nd Vice President, 3rd Vice President [one year term each] and three directors [three-year term].
+The Association is seeking candidates for President, 1st Vice President, 2nd Vice President, 3rd Vice President [one year term each], three directors [three-year term] and one director [one-year unfulfilled term].
 See descriptions and responsibilities of positions below.

 - The Nominating Committee shall be appointed by the President and shall consist of five members.
 No two members of the Nominating Committee shall be from the same county.
 The Nominating Committee may propose no member of the Nominating Committee, as a candidate for any officer or director position

 - Members in good standing may submit suggestions to the Nominating Committee before the annual meeting for consideration by such Committee.